 - Please note that if you gain a place at Cambridge, the picture you submit as part of your SAQ will be used for various purposes once you start here (e.g. your university card) - so make sure it's a nice one!

 Late October or early November - pre-interview admissions assessments (sciences and some arts/humanities subjects)

-Mid-November - submission of written work (some arts/humanities subjects)
+Early-to-mid-November - submission of written work (some arts/humanities subjects)

 First three weeks of December - Interviews (and at-interview admissions assessments in some arts/humanities subjects)

 - Almost all in-Cambridge interviews take place between these dates.
 All candidates should ensure they are free to come for interview during that period.